fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 {% embed_chart getting-started-your-first-chart.js %}

-### The data for this chart is represented in a table below:
+### The data for this chart is represented in the table below:

 Country|No. of Oil Reserves|
 -|-